 The Early Buddhist Meditation Path program is an in-depth study of meditation as it emerges in the early Buddhist discourses, extant in Pāli and compared with their parallels in Chinese and other languages.
 These are the sources that bring us as close as possible to the teachings of the historical Buddha.
 The program takes place over eleven months, from late August 2023 to mid-July 2024.
 Participants will join the teachers for three online retreats and optional meetings between the retreats.
 This live teaching will be supplemented with guided meditations, readings, and other resources available on Canvas for two months prior to each retreat.

 Participation in this program requires a commitment that is similar to in-person retreat practice.
-In case you do not meet the Path program prerequisites, or if it will be difficult to make adequate space in your life for an intensive online retreat, we recommend that you consider taking Bhikkhu Anālayo’s 9-week Satipaṭṭhāna Meditation or Mindfulness of Breathing course, which each meet just once per week and are easier to integrate into your work and family life.
+In case you do not meet the Path program prerequisites, or if it will be difficult to make adequate space in your life for an intensive online retreat, we recommend that you consider enrolling in Bhikkhu Anālayo’s 9-week Satipaṭṭhāna Meditation or Mindfulness of Breathing program, which each meet just once per week and are easier to integrate into your daily life.

 The three retreats cover the topics found below.